Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Control Barrier Functions for Input Constraints

-Note that satisfying the assumptions on $\mathcal{B}(t,x)$ in \eqref{eq:maximizers} could be easy or challenging depending on the system and choice of $u^*$, as will be elaborated upon in application in Section~\ref{sec:mission_a}.
+Note that satisfying the assumptions on $\mathcal{B}(t,x)$ {in Assumption~\ref{as:standard}} could be easy or challenging depending on the system and choice of $u^*$, as will be elaborated upon in application in Section~\ref{sec:spacecraft_functions}. {The need to verify {these assumptions} is perhaps the primary limitation of Theorem~\ref{thm:predictive_cbf}, and is a topic of future study.
+In the case of relative degree $r=2$ or $r=3$, a sufficient condition for this assumption to hold is the existence of $\gamma \in\reals_{<0}$ such that $h^{(r)}(t,x,u^*(t,x),w_u) \leq \gamma, \forall (t,x)\in\mathcal{T}, \forall w_u \in \mathcal{W}$.}

 Applying Theorem~\ref{thm:predictive_cbf} also requires that we know a control law $u^*$ that generally drives the trajectories $\chi$ towards safe states.
 For a system with relative-degree $r$, one obvious choice of control law is

-Certain known phenomena of system trajectories might also motivate other control laws, such as the control law $u^*_\textrm{orth}$ in Section~\ref{sec:mission_a}, inspired by satellite orbits.
+Certain known phenomena of system trajectories might also motivate other control laws, such as the control law $u^*_\textrm{orth}$ in Section~\ref{sec:spacecraft_functions}, inspired by satellite orbits.

 Of the methods presented so far, Theorem~\ref{thm:predictive_cbf} is the most computationally intensive.
 Unlike the previous methods, the ODE in \eqref{eq:ode_with_noise} rarely simplifies to explicit algebraic expressions.
-That said, the simulations in Section~\ref{sec:mission_a} show that the computation costs are reasonable on a 6-dimensional system.
+That said, the simulations in Section~\ref{sec:spacecraft_functions} show that the computation costs are reasonable on a 6-dimensional system.
 In practice, we also need an upper bound on the amount of time to propagate \eqref{eq:ode_with_noise} by which time all maximizers of \eqref{eq:predictive_rcbf} will be guaranteed to have occurred, though computation of such a bound is system-specific and not addressed in this paper.
-Finally, one limitation of Theorem~\ref{thm:predictive_cbf} is that it is difficult to apply to multiple constraint functions, because one must use the same nominal evading maneuver $u^*$ for each constraint function.